rybalkinsd/atom/lecture10/presentation/PITCHME.md

 JMM considered to be one of the most successful memory models.
 Recently Introduced C++ Memory Model is highly based on JMM.

 #HSLIDE
-## Data race
-**Data race** - when several processes communicate via **shared mutable state** and at least one is writing **without proper synchronization**
-> @see ru.atom.lecture10.dataraces

-Is **Bomberman** prone to data races?

-There are 3 reasons for data races according to JMM.
-The following guaranties are **weaker** in multithreaded environment than in single-threaded:
-- Atomicity
-- Visibility
-- Ordering

-#HSLIDE
 ## Atomicity